 This is a simple to make and filling smoothie that is perfect for breakfast.

 I love smoothies that are quick to make with minimum chopping and peeling involved, but still filling and yummy.
-This one is one of my favourites as it goes down well with the kids as well!
+This one is one of my favourites as it goes down well with the kids too!

 This is how you do it: